 - Delivery: If you or someone you know is not able to visit the library to pick up holds, please give us a call.
 Patrons who live within a 10-minute drive of the library may be eligible for free delivery.

-- Computers: A limited number of patron computers are now available for use on a drop-in basis for 60 minutes per day (no extensions).
+- Computers: A limited number of patron computers are available for use on a drop-in basis for 60 minutes per day.

-- Printing: Printing is 10 cents per page for black and white, 25 cents per page for color.
+- Printing and Photocopying: 10 cents per page for black and white, 25 cents per page for color.

 - Do I need to wear a mask when visiting the library?
-Masks are now optional for all library visitors.
-Available at the front desk by request.
+Masks are optional for all library visitors.

 - Can I use a library computer?
 Yes!
 Wi-Fi is also accessible outside the library daily from 7 am-9 pm.